prothen/spmb/README.md

  udevadm control --reload-rules && udevadm trigger
  ```

-*(if `ls /dev` doesn't show the entry **/dev/spmb** try rebooting your work station and if the entry still doesn`t show reiterate throught the instructions to make sure you followed them correctly)*
+*If `ls /dev` doesn't show the entry* **dev/spmb** *try rebooting your work station and if the entry still doesn't show reiterate throught the instructions to make sure you followed them correctly.*

+## Contribution

+Pull requests from forked repositories and opening new issues are very welcome and much appreciated.

+**Maintainer:** Philipp Rothenhäusler (*phirot a t kth.se | philipp.rothenhaeusler a t gmail.com*)